cmcguinness/AddSub/README.md

 Put each month's data into a separate directory as this program relies on that structure to process the data from each county.

-## Misc.

-* The program computes the number of people added and removed from the voter rolls.
-To do this, it identifies each voter whose registration status has changed from period to period.
-It would be quicker and easier to identify the net changes just by aggregating the numbers, but that wouldn't give you the same sense of volatility in the overall numbers.
-* Since this does not track moves between counties, I suspect the #s it generates for both additions and subtractions are higher than they really are; this seems to be confirmed by the fact that my numbers are consistently higher than the #s given in the state's monthly report.
-* I have no idea if this will work or how to make it work for other states.

 ### Todos:

-* Detect changes in a record which isn't an addition or subtraction (e.g., party switch).
-Right now, these are just ignored.
 * Detect people who have moved from one county to another.
 Right now, they are treated as deletions from one county and additions to another.